Fire-Roasted Bloody Mary

 20 minutes plus chilling

 Party Hard – You earned it, now deal with it.
 It’s great to be able to predict your hangover and make the morning go just a smidge easier by whipping up the Bloody Mary mix a day ahead.
 Not only will you just need to add vodka and some ice, but the flavors of the mix will intensify overnight and really give you an eye-opening hit of umami, spice and heat.
 And if you space it (or party too hard unexpectedly) it’s totally fine to drink it the day you make it.
 Just stir the drink a little longer with the ice to get it good and cold.
 And if that hangover is just too intense to make this fantastic meal of a garnish, stab a cube of chorizo together with some kind of pickley thing on a skewer and surrender to your elixir.
+This fire-roasted bloody mary with chorizo-scallop garnish is sure to wake you up and kick that pesky hangover to the curb.

 for the bloody mary mix